appdevgbb/ai-agents-ws/Instructions/04-Use-own-data.md

         - **Vector settings**: Add vector search to this search resource
         - **Azure OpenAI connection**: *Select the default Azure OpenAI resource for your hub.*

-1. Wait for the indexing process to be completed, which can take several minutes.
+1. Wait for the indexing process to be completed, **which can take several minutes**.
 The index creation operation consists of the following jobs:

     - Crack, chunk, and embed the text tokens in your brochures data.
     - Create the Azure AI Search index.